top of page

 Our Story...

 Hi, my name is Alysha and I am the founder of the Don't Forget My Pet Foundation.
-This organisation came about due to the lack of support services available for people living alone.
+This organisation came about due to the lack of support services available for people experiencing isolation and mental health challenges.
 When COVID lockdowns hit, there was a long period where people living alone were not considered and they make up over a 1/4 of Australia's population.

 We moved from Melbourne to Geelong in between the first two lockdowns and didn't know anyone, so Digga and I were isolated from everyone we knew and all of our support networks.
-If it hadn't been for Digga, it would have been an even more difficult time.
+This obviously impacted my mental health and If it hadn't been for Digga, it would have been an even more difficult time.

 When we were allowed to start getting out and about, having Digga helped me meet people and make friends in Geelong.

-The more I started to look into the support services for people living alone with animals, the more I realised there is very little out there, especially for people over the age of 65 and this made me think about my own future.
+The more I started to look into the support services for people with pets and companion animals experiencing mental health challenges, sickness and isolation living away from their support networks, the more I realised there is very little out there, especially for people over the age of 65 and this made me think about my own future.
 I then met with people from rescue services, who advised me, that the majority of animals that are surrendered are from people over the age of 65 who cannot take care of them.
-There is also no provision in Home Care Packages for the care of animals.
+Through engaging with health care providers, I also found out that people will delay having critical medical care, fearing their animals would not be cared for.
+There is also no provision in Home Care Packages for the care of people's animals.

 Did you know: